 - Place sugar, water, and cranberries in a medium saucepan.
 Heat over medium heat until mixture starts to boil and sugar is completely dissolved, stirring occasionally.

 - Remove from heat and steep for 15-20 minutes.
 Strain through a fine mesh strainer and cool completely before storing in the refrigerator.

 To make the cocktails:

-The cranberry simple syrup makes about 1-1/4 cup of syrup and will keep for about a week in the fridge.
+The cranberry simple syrup makes about 2 1/2 cups of syrup and will keep for up to two weeks in the fridge.

 Only want to make a single cocktail?
 Simply divide the ingredients by 10.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving:Calories: 332 Total Fat: 0g Saturated Fat: 0g Trans Fat: 0g Unsaturated Fat: 0g Cholesterol: 0mg Sodium: 11mg Carbohydrates: 51g Net Carbohydrates: 0g Fiber: 1g Sugar: 47g Sugar Alcohols: 0g Protein: 1g